SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * **Alarm Management**: Monitor problems of your asset using severities and workflows.

-* **Easy of use**: Get on introduction and overview using the Welcome Dashboard and Home Dashboard, respectively.
+* **Easy of use**: Get an introduction and overview using the Welcome Dashboard and Home Dashboard, respectively.

 * **Data point library**: Manage default settings ("profiles") of your devices and apply them automatically using the "Data point library".

 ### Concepts

-The main concepts of the Cockpit application are the following:
+The main concepts of the Cockpit application are these:

-**Asset**: An asset represents the business object, for example, buildings, machines, or cars.
+**Asset**: An asset represents the business object which can be buildings, machines, or cars.

-**Asset Hierarchy**: Assets are organised in a hierarchy (tree).
-The nodes of the tree are groups, and the leaves of the tree are devices.
+**Asset Hierarchy**: Assets are organised in hierarchies (trees).
+The nodes of the tree represent groups, and the leaves of the tree represent devices.

-**Group**: A way to organise devices and assets in a asset hierarchy.
+**Group**: A way to organise devices and assets in an asset hierarchy.
 A group can contain one or multiple devices, child devices or other groups.

-**Device**: An IoT Device, either a gateway device, or a device indirectly connected via a gateway (e.g. modbus or KNX device), or a sensor.
+**Device**: An IoT Device can be either a gateway device, or a device indirectly connected via a gateway (like modbus or KNX device), or a sensor.

-**Data Point**: Representing the measured sensor data, e.g. the temperature time series.
-In other parts of Cumulocity called Measurement.
-Other terms used are time series or variable.
+**Data Point**: They represent sensor data, like temperature time series.
+In other parts of Cumulocity they are called measurements.
+Other terms used can be time series or variable, but they are always sensor produced data.

-**Data Point Properties**: Metadata for a data point, representing additional properties that has been added by the user, e.g. label, min/max values, thresholds,  etc.
+**Data Point Properties**: Metadata for a data point, representing additional properties that has been added by the user, label, min/max values, thresholds,  or other.

-**Dashboard**: A web page, whose content can be filled by the end user by positioning widgets.
+**Dashboard**: A user defined page with individual content from various widgets.

-**Report**: Similar to dashboards, with different reporting period and scope.
+**Report**: Similar to dashboards, but with analytical content from a limited time frame or scope of work.

-**Smart Rules**: Cumulocity business rules, which have been instantiated from smart rule templates using the Smart Rule Builder.
+**Smart Rules**: Cumulocity business rules, instances from a smart rule template using the Smart Rule Builder.

 ### Cumulocity Applications